To access the page properties, click on the Edit page properties icon in the Docheader.

 This tab contains general information about the page.
 You can change the Page Type, and edit titles for the page and the URL.

-also used in menus and in the
+friendly URL format).
+It is also used in menus and in the

 This tab is used for search engine optimization.
 It uses the cs_seo system extension.
 See the SEO Core extension manual for more information.

 The fields available on this tab depend on how your site is configured.
 How the data is used by the frontend depends on TypoScript which depends on your site configuration.

 Typically, you might see the Abstract field, and editorial details like Author Name and Last Update.